klimoza/currency-exchange-office/README.md

 - File `CurrencyExchangeOffice.sol` contains the smart contract with currencies exchange functionality.
 - File `JBCoin.sol` contains custom ERC20 token implementation.

-## Deploy
+## Deployment
-Deployement can be done via Remix IDE.
+You can deploy both smart contracts after uploading them to Remix IDE.
+It is recommended to initialize CurrencyExchangeOffice with JBCoin address.